 Learning Finnish language poses no barrier to newcomers willing to make an effort.
 Local authorities (and some employers too) provide immigrant with language training.
 Immigrants are entitled by law to Integration services and organised language courses.

-– Contact Tampere Migration Info Centre Mainio to find out other options to learn Finnish.
+Contact Multilingual info Mainio (City of Tampere) to find out other options to learn Finnish.